sinujutsu/ids/outline.md

             * Adv:
                 - Can be effective without generating an overwhelming number of false alarms
             * Dis:
-                - Are not very good at detecting novel attacks, or even variations from previously seen attacks
+                - Are not very good at detecting novel attacks, or even variations from previously seen attacks, so called 'neighboring' attacks [Labib; Vemuri]
     * Anomaly based
         * These systems work by building up a profile of "normal" behavior and detect variations from that profile within a system
+        * Usually consist of three phases [Alenizi; Reed]
+            - Parameterization: The significant parameters of a system are defined
+            - Training: The IDS forms a profile of "normal" behavior
+            - Detection: Activity is compared to the training profile and flagged as either normal or abnormal
         * Adv:
             - Able to detect novel attacks
         * Dis: